Aggressive Ground Bees

 Nest Building Habits

 Bumblebees prefer to use preexisting hollow spaces close to the ground.
 Their nests are much smaller and less organized than the colonies of honeybees or wasps.
 A bumblebee nest usually only has a few hundred bees, as they prefer to keep things smaller.
-The nests are made of a mix of wax and plant materials.
+The nests of these ground bees are made of a mix of wax and plant materials.

 Colony Structure

 At the end of the summer, the queen will shift her focus from the reproduction of workers to producing drones and new queens.
-She’s setting up the hive for the following season.
-The drones will leave the nest to find queens to mate with and form new colonies.
+She’s setting up the hive’s success for the following season when the drones will leave the nest to find queens to mate with and form new ground bee colonies.

 Behavior and Other Important Facts

 If you’ve ever noticed tiny bees more interested in your sweat than your garden, you’ve encountered sweat bees.
 These little pollinators love perspiration.
-While they love the salt from your sweat, they also have an essential role in pollination that can’t be ignored.
+While they chase the salt from your sweat, these ground bees also have an essential role in pollination that can’t be ignored.

 Identification

 Sweat bees come in all shapes and colors but are easy to spot due to their iridescent hues.
 They can be green, blue, or even a bronze-like color.
-However, you can’t rule out that you might run across some that are brown or black, either.
+You might even run across some of these ground bees that are brown or black.

 These are smaller bees, ranging from 4 to 15 mm.
 They don’t have hair like honeybees, and their bodies are very slender.